-When we interviewed Dr. Seyfried for our Dog Cancer Series documentary, he suggested most patients do best cycling to a lower ketogenic ratio after 3 months, increasing roughage and protein to avoid muscle loss and microbiome imbalances.
-I have also found this to be true in practice.
+According to Dr. Seyfried, most patients do best cycling to a lower ketogenic ratio after 3 months, increasing roughage and protein to avoid muscle loss and microbiome imbalances.

 The good news is most well-formulated commercially available raw food diets are naturally ketogenic; many brands having a ketogenic ratio of 1:1.
 This lower keto ratio allows for more protein and roughage, so it's also sustainable for the microbiome, long term.
-I still recommend rotating sources of veggies and protein over time, to enhance gut diversity.
+It's also recommended to still rotate sources of veggies and protein over time, to enhance gut diversity.
 Keto diets are high in fat, and heat processing damages fat (creating toxic byproducts), so they must be fed raw.